 So, it seems that ASUS made a few bullet points regarding the drawbacks of the first ROG Phone.
 The camera was the most obvious one and the battery life deserved an upgrade.
 They also brought this year a new slew of accessories.
 Now let’s analyze the novelty of the device, piece by piece in a hands on review.

 The design DNA is largely similar to the one of the ASUS ROG Phone 1.
 It’s still glass and metal, with a small back insertion that feels and looks like a sword, maybe the one used by Cloud Strife in Final Fantasy VII.
 We still have the ROG logo at the back, with AURA lighting and the device is now beefier, at 240 grams and 9.48 mm.
 It’s got an air exhaust at the back side and 3D vapor chamber inside.

-We also have those AirTrigger II buttons, which are now said to be more responsive, but I’ve yet to test them properly.
+We also have those AirTrigger II buttons, which are now said to be more responsive, but I’ve yet to test them properly since I’ve been busy on my phone trying to figure out is solitaire cash legit.
 I also want to talk about the facade, which doesn’t have narrow bezels, but it has pretty massive speakers.
 Then there’s the slight rainbow reflections of the back side, when it catches the light.
 All in all, a well built machine, that feels like a badass gaming device.

 The Aero Active Cooler accessory is also more silent now and seems easier to attach.

 During the hours I spent with the phone, I experienced zero overheating and the screen was always bright and crisp.
 It’s an AMOLED 6.59 inch panel, at 120 Hz, 1 ms and with HDR 10 bit support.
 It also has touch sampling at 240 Hz, which was actually demoed on the stage.
 That was done using a stylus that was dragging a cursor onto a panel, with a faster response than any other rival.